mobxjs/mobx/docs/refguide/computed.md

 }
 ```

-By default the output of a `computed` is compared by reference.
-Since the `topRight` in the above example will always produce a new result object, it is never going to be considered equal to a previous output.
+By default, the output of a `computed` is compared by reference.
+Since `topRight` in the above example will always produce a new result object, it is never going to be considered equal to a previous output.
 Unless `computed.struct` is used.

 However, in the above example _we actually don't need `computed.struct`_!
 Computed values normally only re-evaluate if the backing values change.
-So, `topRight` will only react to changes in `width` or `height`.
+That's why `topRight` will only react to changes in `width` or `height`.
-Since if any of those change, we would get a different topRight coordinate anyway, `computed.struct` would never have a cache hit and be a waste of effort.
-So we don't need it.
+Since if any of those change, we would get a different `topRight` coordinate anyway. `computed.struct` would never have a cache hit and be a waste of effort, so we don't need it.

-In practice, `computed.struct` is less useful than it sounds; only use it if changes in the underlying observables can still lead to the same output.
-For example if we were rounding the coordinates first; the rounded coordinates might be equal to the previously rounded coordinates even though the underlying values aren't.
+In practice, `computed.struct` is less useful than it sounds.
+Only use it if changes in the underlying observables can still lead to the same output.
+For example, if we were rounding the coordinates first, the rounded coordinates might be equal to the previously rounded coordinates even though the underlying values aren't.

-See also the `equals` [option](#option) for further customizations for determining whether the output has changed.
+Check out the [`equals`](#equals) option for further customizations to determining whether the output has changed.

 </details>